tdauth/warcraft-iii-wishlist/README.md

 * Show Destructible HP on selection by setting a boolean flag in the object editor.
 * Modify string/text fields in editor in different languages and maintaining the different war3map.wts files automatically.
 * Allow using all code from Blizzard.j and the map script in AI scripts.
+* Support saving and loading custom campaigns as folders.
 * Team colored icons: Some pixel flag/placeholder in icons should be for the unit's team color and filled with it.
 * New research effects:
   * Change training/upgrade/building/repair time for a specific unit type.